 The group consists of academics and students from a variety of disciplines including human computer interaction, media design and network engineering.

-The HCI Group will be meeting on ???
+The HCI Group will meet monthly on the following dates in CO255:

-All prospective 400-level students are welcome to attend.
+All 400-level, Masters, and PhD students are welcome to attend.

 We are currently engaged in projects on:

 - exoplanets visualisation

 - user experience practice

 - mobile education